anapvasconcelos/ResearchArtifacts/data/ICSE_data_collected_from_websites.md

 ---

-## 2021F - ICSE provides a step-by-step approach to disclose data for double-blind peer review and makes it open data upon acceptance.
+## 2021F - ICSE provides a step-by-step approach to disclose data for double-blind peer review and makes it open data upon acceptance

 ### 2021